anastasiya-soik/anastasiya-soik/README.md

 ## About Me

-I'm a product manager who explores practical coding in parallel.
-This is not a hobby project collection — it's **deliberate practical learning** of various product and technical approaches.
+I'm a project manager who explores practical coding in parallel.
+This is not a hobby project collection — it's **deliberate practical learning** of various product and technical approaches

 My GitHub is where I:
 - 🧪 **Test ideas and approaches** in real applications (not tutorials)
 - 🔍 **Validate technical solutions** before production use
 - 🤖 **Investigate vibe coding** — how AI optimizes development
 - 📚 **Learn through practice** — to improve how I approach building

-Product manager by day, experimenter by night. 🌙

----

-## What I'm Testing

-### 📱 Product Ideas
-- Category-based expense tracking & analytics
-- Goal-oriented saving features with forecasting
-- Habit formation through gamification & streaks
-- Dual-platform design (web + Telegram)
-- Subscription models (Telegram Stars integration)

-### 🔧 Technical Approaches
-- Modern async stacks (FastAPI + SQLAlchemy async)
-- Multiple database patterns (PostgreSQL, SQLite)
-- API design for different clients (web, bots, mini apps)
-- Security practices (OWASP, secrets management, SAST)
-- Testing strategies (70%+ coverage requirement)

-### 🤖 Vibe Coding & AI
-- How AI (Claude) helps with code review & architecture
-- Prompt engineering for better code generation
-- AI-assisted testing & problem solving
-- Trade-offs between AI efficiency vs code ownership
-- When to use AI vs when to think it through

 ---